francisbarton/xstatic/README.md

   # What you pass here will be used as the column name for your data output (but it still has to match!)
   x = "^Universal",

-  # provide own list of area codes or leave as empty string to use the built-in lookup table
+  # provide own list of area codes or leave as NULL to use the built-in lookup table
   # (this is the default)
-  areas_list = "",
+  area_codes = NULL,

   # "filter at level:" - `upper` works as an alias for to `utlacd`
   filter_level = "upper",

   # "filter by name (optional) - if not provided then should return all (neutralises filter_level)
   # in theory you can pass a string of piped strings (as OR booleans) to this